MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 - Customize Teams to highlight the apps that are most important for your users.
 You choose the apps to pin and set the order that they appear.
 Pinning apps lets you showcase apps that users in your organization need, including those built by third parties or by developers in your organization.
 - Control whether users can pin apps to Teams.
 - Pre-install apps for users.
-You choose which apps are installed by default for users and which apps can't be removed by users.
+You choose which apps are installed by default for users when they start Teams and of these, which apps users can and can't uninstall.

 Apps are pinned to the app bar.
 This is the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients (iOS and Android).